 \section{Discussion}

 Herein, we presented HST observations of a single transit of the planet L98-59~c.
 Using data from the G141 grism setting for the WFC3 instrument on HST, we extracted a spectrum using our \texttt{DEFLATE} data reduction and analysis software.
-The final spectrum shows hints of deviations from a featureless spectrum, but the uncertainties on the data are sufficiently large to be fully consistent with a flat featureless spectrum (reduced $\chi^2 = 1.14$).
+The final best spectrum (i.e. $\chi^{2}_{red}$ = 0.83) shows hints of deviations from a featureless spectrum, but the uncertainties on the data are sufficiently large to be fully consistent with a flat featureless spectrum (i.e. $\chi^{2}_{red} = 1.14$).

 We performed atmospheric modeling with two different parameterized modeling schemes, using the open source tools PLATON \citep{zhang2019} and the Planetary Spectrum Generator \citep[PSG,][]{PSG}, to determine limits on composition and cloud-top pressure that would still be consistent with the data.